iPaat/vue3-tailwind3-cookie-comply/README.md

 ## Demo

 Check out a demo page using Vue 3, Tailwind CSS 3, Vite and vue3-tailwind3-cookie-comply: [DEMO PAGE](https://tiny-taffy-6fa155.netlify.app/)

-## Important

-> The creator assumes no liability.
-The use of this Vue3 component is at your own risk.
-Consult a lawyer if you are unsure.

 ## Documentation